uyuni-project/tetra/SPECIAL_CASES.md

 You can also use:

-    gjp list-kit-missing-sources
+    tetra list-kit-missing-sources

 To get a list of jars that have one or more `.class` file which does not have a corresponding `.java` file in `kit/` (or zip files in `kit/`).

 ## Ant builds

-`gjp` is currently optimized for Maven as it is the most common build tool, but it can work with any other.
-In particular, support for Ant has already been implemented and `gjp ant` works like `gjp mvn`.
+`tetra` is currently optimized for Maven as it is the most common build tool, but it can work with any other.
+In particular, support for Ant has already been implemented and `tetra ant` works like `tetra mvn`.

 Sometimes you will have jar files distributed along with the source archive that will end up in `src/`: you don't want that!
 Run

-    gjp move-jars-to-kit
+    tetra move-jars-to-kit

 to have them moved to `kit/jars`.
 The command will generate a symlink back to the original, so builds will work as expected.

-When generating spec files, be sure to have a `pom.xml` in your package directory even if you are not using Maven: `gjp` will automatically take advantage of information from it to compile many fields.
+When generating spec files, be sure to have a `pom.xml` in your package directory even if you are not using Maven: `tetra` will automatically take advantage of information from it to compile many fields.

-You can also ask `gjp` to find one via `gjp get-pom <filename>.jar` (be sure to have Maven in your kit).
+You can also ask `tetra` to find one via `tetra get-pom <filename>.jar` (be sure to have Maven in your kit).

 ## Other build tools